Libya prepares to move parliament to Benghazi

 | BENGHAZI Libya

-BENGHAZI Libya Libyan authorities signalled on Thursday they would press ahead with plans to move the country's parliament to the eastern port city of Benghazi despite a collapse in law and order there.
+BENGHAZI Libya Libyan authorities signaled on Thursday they would press ahead with plans to move the country's parliament to the eastern port city of Benghazi despite a collapse in law and order there.

 The plan to move the newly elected national assembly from the capital Tripoli to the country's second largest city is part of efforts to rebuild state authority in the underdeveloped east, neglected by Libyan governments for decades.

-Justice Minister Saleh al-Merghani said the government had decided to allocate 25 million Libyan dinars (12.15 million pounds) to moving the new assembly, elected last month in a vote marred by a very low turnout and violence.
+Justice Minister Saleh al-Merghani said the government had decided to allocate 25 million Libyan dinars ($20.83 million) to moving the new assembly, elected last month in a vote marred by a very low turnout and violence.

 "There is nothing to stop us having the legislative authority in this city," he told reporters, adding he hoped further funds would be found for helping to turn Benghazi into the permanent home of the assembly.